 How to use color swatches to get colors

-Click the painter's palette icon at the top of the sub-palette, and you can choose a color from pre-designated swatches.
+The second half of PicMonkey's color picker features an array of pre-designated color swatches.
 At the top are primary, secondary, and tertiary colors from a traditional color wheel, and below it are your brand colors (more on that below) and other colors you've recently used.
-Just click the color you want!
+Just click the color you want.

 How to use hex codes to specify your color